SharinaS/Cloud-Engineering-Fundamentals/sqs.md

 You have built a web application that checks for new items in an S3 bucket once every hour.
 If new items exist, a message is added to an SQS queue.
 You have a fleet of EC2 instances which retrieve messages from the SQS queue, process the file, and finally, send you and the user an email confirmation that the item has been successfully processed.
 Your officemate uploaded one test file to the S3 bucket and after a couple of hours, you noticed that you and your officemate have 50 emails from your application with the same message.

 --> In this scenario, the main culprit is that your application does not issue a delete command to the SQS queue after processing the message, which is why this message went back to the queue and was processed multiple times.

+### Scenario

+You have a web-based order processing system which is currently using a standard queue in Amazon SQS.
+The support team noticed that there are a lot of cases where an order was processed twice.
+This issue has caused a lot of trouble in your processing and made your customers very unhappy.
+Your IT Manager has asked you to ensure that this issue will not recur.

+The main issue in this scenario is that the order management system produces duplicate orders at times.
+Since the company is using SQS, there is a possibility that a message can have a duplicate in case an EC2 instance failed to delete the already processed message.

+To prevent this issue from happening:

+- Replace Amazon SQS and instead, use Amazon Simple Workflow service.

+- Use an Amazon SQS FIFO Queue instead.